 Kirby’s Return to Dreamland: Holograms of Sphere Doomers exist in Planet Robobot, it’s even mentioned how strange it is Susie managed to copy them from another dimension.
 A ship similar to the Lor Starcutter is seen in the background of Galacta Knight’s “dimension slash” beam in the True Arena of Robobot as well.

 Kirby Triple Deluxe: Sectonia is cloned from the corpse of a flower from the Dreamstalk, the People of the Sky are mentioned, and a hologram of the Coily Rattler exists in Planet Robobot.

 Kirby Planet Robobot: Most clearly establishes canon by linking most of these games together.

 That’s…almost every Kirby platformer!
-Only Squeak Squad and some side games are missing, and with the inclusion of Mass Attack it’s possible side games are canon as well.
+Only some side games are missing, and with the inclusion of Mass Attack, it’s possible some side games are canon as well.